Ten Situations a Bartender Will Probably Encounter

-If the bar is family-friendly, you should eject any songs that contain profanities.
+If the bar is family-friendly, you should be prepared to eject songs that contain particularly harsh profanities.
 Dealing with one disgruntled customer who lost his music is better than facing a group of angry parents whose children have had their ears assaulted with expletives over Sunday lunch.

 Generally though, you have to bear in mind that someone has paid money to hear music, and so they should be allowed to listen to it.
 Remind customers who ask you to skip a song they don’t like that they would not be very happy if someone asked to have their paid for music ejected.
 A compromise can sometimes be reached with use of the volume control.

 It is against the law to serve someone with alcohol if they are in a state of inebriation.
 I have refused to serve customers on several occasions because they appeared to be extremely drunk.
 I might add at this point that if the turned away customer then gets a friend to buy alcohol for him, then that friend is committing the offence.